SHARE

 Visit Luxembourg Gardens

 Luxembourg Gardens (Jardin du Luxembourg) is one of the most iconic parks on the Left Bank of Paris.
-The flowers and colors change each season with the landscaping.
-Luxembourg Gardens is beautiful year-round.
+The flowers and colors change with each season, reflecting the landscaping.
+The Luxembourg Gardens are beautiful year-round.
 In the early morning, you will find empty green chairs and a few visitors enjoying the garden, sitting near the fountain or running across the grounds.
 The gardens quickly fill up with visitors and locals.
 It is one of the best things to do on a sunny day in Paris.

 what to do in Saint Germain des Prés

 Bring a picnic lunch and a good book for lunchtime.
 This is an ideal place for kids to burn off some energy.
-The park offers wooden boats for rent to push across the fountain and offers entertainment.
+The park rents wooden boats to push across the fountain and provides entertainment.

 Guide to Saint Germain des Prés